paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-030-indian-law-enforcement-reform.md

 Pub.
 L. 111–211, title II, § 206, July 29, 2010, 124 Stat.
 2264, provided that: “Nothing in this Act [see Tables for classification] confers on an Indian tribe criminal jurisdiction over non-Indians.”

 #### Definitions
 Pub.
 L. 111–211, title II, § 203(a), July 29, 2010, 124 Stat.
 2263, provided that: “In this title [see Short Title of 2010 Amendment note above]: “(1) Indian country.—The term ‘Indian country’ has the meaning given the term in [section 1151 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1151&num=0&edition=prelim), United States Code. “(2) Indian tribe.—The term ‘Indian tribe’ has the meaning given the term in section 102 of the Federally Recognized Indian Tribe List Act of 1994 ([25 U.S.C.
-479a](./chapter-014-miscellaneous.md#section-479a)). “(3) Secretary.—The term ‘Secretary’ means the Secretary of the Interior. “(4) Tribal government.—The term ‘tribal government’ means the governing body of a federally recognized Indian tribe.”
+479a](./chapter-014-miscellaneous.md#section-479a)) [now [25 U.S.C.
+5130](./chapter-045-protection-of-indians-and-conservation-of-resources.md#section-5130)]. “(3) Secretary.—The term ‘Secretary’ means the Secretary of the Interior. “(4) Tribal government.—The term ‘tribal government’ means the governing body of a federally recognized Indian tribe.”

 <a id="section-2802"></a>